211th Military Police Battalion: History of the 972nd Military Police Company

 The 972nd was originally organized in April 1917 as a battery of field artillery in Gloucester.
 The unit served as Battery A, 102d Field Artillery, 26th Division in World War I earning six campaign honors.
 Battery A entered federal service again in January 1941 prior to World War II.

 During the war it was redesignated as Battery A, 211th Field Artillery Battalion, assigned to the 26th Division Artillery.
 The battery earned three campaign honors for action in France, Belgium and Germany.

 In 1947 the battery was reorganized and in 1959 received its old designation back as Battery A, 2nd Battalion, 1O2nd Artillery.
 In 1974 the unit changed station to Lexington.
 In April 1975 the unit received its present designation, 972nd MP Company, when it converted to military police.
 The 972nd moved to Newton in 1980.

 The 972nd entered federal service in November 1990 for duty in the Gulf War.
 For its service, it was awarded the Meritorious Unit Commendation and three campaign honors.
 The 972nd was released in May 1991.
 In October 1994, the 972nd changed station to Melrose, but later moved to Reading.

-Since 9/11, the 972nd has been called upon for federal service in support of the War on Terrorism in the Middle East including a deployment to Qatar in 2012.
+Since 9/11, the 972nd has been called upon for federal service in support of the War on Terrorism in the Middle East including a deployment to Uzbekistan, Afghanistan, and Pakistan in 2002-2003, Baghdad, Iraq in 2007-2008, and Qatar in 2012-2013.
 The unit also supports Massachusetts State Police during state activations, such as the Boston Marathon.

 History of the 747th Military Police Company

-The 747th is the newest element of the 211th.
-It was constituted in 1995 in Southbridge and federally recognized in 1997.
+The 747th Military Police Company is the newest unit within the 211th Military Police Battalion, officially constituted in 1995 in Southbridge, Massachusetts, and federally recognized in 1997.
+Despite its relatively recent formation, the 747th has established a distinguished record through multiple deployments and state activations, supporting both military operations abroad and humanitarian missions at home.
+Since 2001, the company has been deployed four times and has been called upon frequently to assist during state emergencies.

-The 747th has deployed three times in support of the Global War on Terror.
-In 2003 the 747th MP CO was deployed to Afghanistan in support of Operation Enduring Freedom.
-In 2009 the 747th was again called to Federal Service this time in support of Operation Iraqi Freedom.
-The 747th was in charge of Police Transition Teams across the Al-Anbar Province with Squads of the 747 Training and Mentoring District Leaders in Fallujah, Anah, Al Qiam, Rutbah, Hit, Haditha, Rawah, and Haqqlaniya.
-In 2014 the 747th deployed to Guantanamo Bay, Cuba in support of Operation Enduring Freedom.
-The 747th conducted detainee operations.